The Bek and Siri Show

 If you’d like to ask us a question to answer on the show please use the voice recorder below!

-You can learn more about Dr Stacy Sims on her website http://www.drstacysims.com
+You can learn more about Erin and her services over on the ECTFit website https://ecfitstrength.com/

 The Siri and Bek Show – Older Episodes

 On this episode, as the season comes to a close, Siri & Bek look ahead to planning the next season.
 They share their experiences as coaches for both professionals and age-groupers on what to consider when selecting races always with the destination race in mind.
 They explain why it’s good to choose races in good locations that offer more than just the race that your support team would enjoy.
 Listen or read the full transcript on WISP

 Siri & Bek talk about being pregnant and embracing the time away from the sport.
 Siri says don’t train hard through it but take the time to focus on pregnancy and family.
 They then discuss how important it is to have a support network is, to not focus on being selfish and how you need to be to succeed.
 Think of what you are giving back and being brave, to inspire them to do the same. remember in those moments of struggling to embrace the challenge.
 They also discuss mentoring and how important a role mentors play in key turning points in your life.
 Listening to others and bringing the best out of yourself is fuel to your progress and mentors can be your guiding light.
 Listen or read the full transcript on WISP